National Treasure: Edge of History: Development

 In early May 2020, Jerry Bruckheimer revealed in an interview with Collider that a National Treasure television series was in the works for Disney+.
 The series would follow the same concept as the films with a younger cast.
 The script for the pilot was completed, with plotting for the story continued for the rest of the episodes.
 In March 2021, Disney officially greenlit the series.
-The series's title was revealed in July 2022, ahead of its panel at San Diego Comic-Con.
+The title of the show was revealed in July 2022, ahead of its panel at San Diego Comic-Con.

 Casting

-In October 2021, Lisette Olivera, a Latina actress from LA previously acting under the name Lisette Alexís, was cast in the lead role.
+In October 2021, Lisette Olivera, a Latina actress from L.A. previously acting under the name Lisette Alexís, was cast in the lead role.
 In January 2022, Zuri Reed, Jake Austin Walker, Antonio Cipriano, Jordan Rodrigues and Lyndon Smith were added to the cast, with Catherine Zeta-Jones joining the next month.
 In April 2022, Justin Bartha joined the series as a recurring guest star to reprise his role from the films.
-On July 21, 2022, during San Diego Comic-Con, it was revealed that Harvey Keitel would also be reprising his role, as Peter Sadusky, the lead FBI agent from the first 2 movies.
+On July 21, 2022, during San Diego Comic-Con, it was revealed that Harvey Keitel would also be reprising his role, as Peter Sadusky, the lead FBI agent from the first two movies.

 Filming

 Principal photography began on February 12, 2022, in Baton Rouge.
-Filming moved to Santa Fe, New Mexico in late June.
+Filming moved to Santa Fe, New Mexico, in late June.

 Music

 Release

-National Treasure: Edge of History was released on December 14, 2022, on Disney+, with its first two episodes available immediately.
+The trailer of National Treasure: Edge of History was released in September 2022.
+The series premiered December 14, 2022, on Disney+, with its first two episodes available immediately.
+It consists of ten episodes, with each one released weekly on Wednesdays, culminating in the finale on February 8, 2023.
+On April 21, 2023, Disney+ canceled the series after one season.

 Reception

-Audience viewership

-According to Whip Media's TV Time, National Treasure: Edge of History was the 10th most streamed television series across all platforms in the United States, during the week of December 18, 2022. the 9th during the week of December 25, 2022, the 10th during the week of January 1, 2023, the 10th during the week of January 8, 2023, the 7th during the week of January 15, 2023, the 4th during the week of January 22, 2023, the 5th during the week of January 29, 2023, the 5th during the week of February 5, 2023, and the 7th during the week of February 12th, 2023.